BoBo-Wallet/wallet/README.md

 ## Features

-- Portfolio overview of accounts synced from AirGap Vault
+- Portfolio overview of accounts synced from BoBo Vault
 - Communication with the Vault application over QR codes if installed on a second device or app switching if installed on the same device
 - Create transactions for all supported currencies like Aeternity, Bitcoin, Ethereum, Tezos, Cosmos, Kusama, Polkadot, Groestlcoin etc.
 - Broadcast signed transactions